etal/cnvkit/doc/pipeline.rst

     cnvkit.py antitarget my_targets.bed -g data/access-5kb-mappable.hg19.bed -o my_antitargets.bed

-Many fully sequenced genomes, including the human genome, contain large regions of DNA that are inaccessable to sequencing.
-(These are mainly the centromeres, telomeres, and highly repetitive regions.)
-In the FASTA genome sequence these regions are filled in with large stretches of "N" characters.
-These regions cannot be mapped by resequencing, so we can avoid them when calculating the antitarget locations by passing the locations of the accessible sequence regions with the ``-g`` or ``--access`` option.
-These regions are precomputed for the UCSC reference human genome hg19 (data/access-5kb-mappable.hg19.bed), and can be computed for other genomes with the included script ``genome2access.py``.
+Certain genomic regions cannot be mapped by resequencing (see :ref:`access`); we can avoid them when calculating the antitarget locations by passing the locations of the accessible sequence regions with the ``-g`` or ``--access`` option.
+CNVkit will then compute "antitarget" bins only within the accessible genomic regions specified in the "access" file.
-Other known unmappable or poorly sequenced regions can be specified for exclusion with the ``-x`` option.

 CNVkit uses a cautious default off-target bin size that, in our experience, will typically include more reads than the average on-target bin.
 However, we